 In addition, a German study found that chamomile, when combined with apple pectin, helps put a quick end to diarrhea in children.
 Compared to placebo (dummy pill), the chamomile-pectin combination was significantly more effective and just as safe.

-For more information about herbal remedies for other types of digestive problems, take a look at the links on the next page.
+For more information about herbal remedies for other types of digestive problems, take a look at the links below.